 So how do these drills work?
 What can managed service providers (MSPs) gain from regularly running red vs. blue exercises?

 A healthy practice schedule is vital to the success of your clients’ cybersecurity protection, so read on to learn how to put your security infrastructure to the test.

 What is a red team in cybersecurity?

-An IT professional will assume the role of attackers or threat actors to see what loopholes or vulnerabilities could pose a major threat by being exploited during a real-world attack.
+During an exercise, an IT professional will assume the role of threat actors to see what loopholes or vulnerabilities could pose a major threat by being exploited during a real-world attack.
 The goal here is not to hold anything back.
-Successful red team and blue team operations require the “practice attacks” to mimic what would occur in the real world as closely as possible.
+Successful red team vs. blue team operations require the “practice attacks” to mimic real-world attacks as closely as possible.

 Here are a few of the main attack types red team members will employ when testing systems:

 - Phishing attacks.
 These help to test the cybersecurity training of your clients’ non-IT staff.
 They’ll be made aware of any cybersecurity exposure on the human level, as well as within your email system.